pvillela/go-foa-realworld/README.md

 v Review model in terms of relationships and how they should be represented. v Redo GetBy... functions to use FindFirst
 * Complete review and clean-up of model
+  - Embed Comment in Article; no need for separate Comment DAFs with mapdb
+  - No need for this for mapdb, but we want to do it for consistency with how we might model it with a real database (relational or NoSWL): Separate Favorited entity with its own DAFs
+  - Add followers count field to User
 * Review FLs and SFLs, move functionality to BFs, model, or rpc as appropriate.
     - Start with article filtering logic
 * Review model and move functionality to BFs and DAFs as appropriate.